9hafidz6/main1/docs/DeveloperGuide.md

 **Use case:  Show all the tasks**

 ​	1.
-User requests to view all the existing tasks
+User requests to view all the existing todo list

 ​	2.
 Program loads up the lists of existing tasks